MicrosoftDocs/powerquery-docs/powerquery-docs/data-types.md

    ![Change type command on the column shortcut menu](images/me-data-types-right-click.png "Change type command on the column shortcut menu]")

-### Automatic detection of column data type and headers detection
+### Automatic detection of column data type and headers

 This setting is specifically for unstructured sources.
 It helps you by automatically inspecting and detecting column types and headers based on the first 200 rows of your table.
 When this setting is enabled, Power Query automatically adds two steps to your query: